-Overall Industry Went Down by 1.79% from Week Before
+Overall Industry Went Down By 1.79% From Week Before

 The biggest increase was seen by Dear Evan Hansen of only $50,162, bringing the new musical to a weekly gross of $1,091,225, or 101.9% of its gross potential.
 In addition, Oh, Hello on Broadway went up by $41,908 in the final week of its run, bringing it to a weekly gross of $804,513, or 106.7% of its gross potential.

 Somewhat surprisingly, In Transit went up by $8,033, bringing it to a weekly gross of $334,267, or 45.5% of its gross potential.
 Finally, Hamilton went up by the tiny increase of $461, bringing it to a weekly gross of $2,451,721, or 104.4% of its gross potential.

-“Oh, Hello” Shows Slight Increase in Final Week
+“Oh, Hello” Shows Slight Increase In Final Week

 This past week, Oh, Hello on Broadway played its final performance.
 The show had been running since its first preview on September 23, 2016, followed by its opening night on October 10, 2016.
-This two-hander starred John Mulaney and Nick Kroll as two septuagenarian characters made famous in their comedy bit “Oh, Hello,” which was often performed on Comedy Central’s Kroll Show
+This two-hander starred John Mulaney and Nick Kroll as two septuagenarian characters made famous in their comedy bit “Oh, Hello,” which was often performed on Comedy Central’s Kroll Show.

 The only more lucrative week was that ending January 1, 2017, in which the duo played nine performances, and when the weekly gross was $911,602, or 108.45% of its gross potential.
 The final week showed an increase of $41,908 from the week before, and had the highest audience capacity yet of 100.1%.
 With a top ticket price of $248.00, the average paid admission in the final week was $110.25, also the highest average ticket price with the exception of the week including the New Years holiday.

 Just before concluding the run, Oh, Hello announced that the show did recoup its capitalization, and also that the final week would include two taped performances, so that the show could be aired in the future.
 The next show entering the Lyceum Theatre will be The Play That Goes Wrong by Henry Lewis, Jonathan Sayer, and Henry Shields, with previews beginning March 9, 2017.